First Time User? Enroll now.

 Different tumors may cause the following signs and symptoms.
 Other conditions may cause these same signs and symptoms.
 Check with a doctor if your child has any of the following:

-Imaging studies and blood tests are used to detect (find) and diagnose childhood extracranial germ cell tumors.
+Imaging studies and blood tests are used to diagnose childhood extracranial germ cell tumors.

 The following tests and procedures may be used: